juliogomez/devops/README.md

 ## Modern application development with containers

-First things first: if you want to understand how *modern* developers work in their own laptops, you will definitely need to install Docker on yours.
+First things first: if you want to understand how *modern* developers work in their own workstations, you will definitely need to install Docker on yours.
 Please visit [Docker download](https://www.docker.com/get-docker) and get [Docker Community Edition](https://www.docker.com/community-edition).
-When you are done open a terminal in your laptop (ie. terminal or iterm for Mac, Command Prompt or PowerShell on Windows), and please check that Docker is correctly installed in your system with `docker version`.
-Finally, go to "Docker Preferences" - "File Sharing", and include the `/Users` directory so that later on we can mount directories from your laptop into Docker container volumes.
+When you are done open a terminal in your workstation (ie. terminal or iterm for Mac, Command Prompt or PowerShell on Windows), and please check that Docker is correctly installed in your system with `docker version`.
+Finally, go to "Docker Preferences" - "File Sharing", and include the `/Users` directory so that later on we can mount directories from your workstation into Docker container volumes.

 Please note that for this document I will use a Mac and [iterm2](https://www.iterm2.com) but you should be able to use any other similar tool and obtain an equivalent output in your own system.
 For Windows you can use Command Prompt or PowerShell.